 - LCIA arbitration regarding private equity investments in Mumbai, combined with seeking urgent relief in the English High Court

 - ICC arbitration on the trading of foodstuffs between UK and Ghanaian companies

 - ICC arbitration arising out of the manufacture and supply of aircraft parts in a substantial aircraft programme

 - AAA arbitration on misuse of confidential data, including seeking emergency interim relief

 Iain has also acted in a significant number of arbitration appeals to the English Courts (ss.67, 68 and 69), many of which are reported, enforcement actions, as well as seeking interim relief from the English Courts (including anti-suit and anti-arbitration injunctions, and interim relief under s.
 44 Arbitration Act 1996 and s.37 of the Senior Courts Act 1981).

-He teaches International Commercial Arbitration and Investment Arbitration on the MA course at King’s College, London.
+Iain taught International Commercial Arbitration and Investment Arbitration on the MA course at King’s College, London for 5 years.